-- Response Team Leader2 – lead a unit within the IMT (e.g. situation, shoreline response).
+- IMT Unit Coordinator - lead a unit within the IMT (e.g. situation unit, shoreline unit).

-- Field Team Leader – Lead a team conducting field operations.
+- Field Team Leader - Lead a team conducting field operations (Marine and Shoreline2)

 The NRT will be formed by personnel drawn from the Australian State and Northern Territory governments.
-The minimum number and functions of individuals to be provided by each State and the Northern Territory are identified in Table 2.
+The minimum number and functions of individuals to be provided by each State and the Northern Territory are identified in table below.